hkpeaks/peaks-consolidation/README.md

 [![Web Pivot Table](https://github.com/hkpeaks/peaks-framework/blob/main/WebPivotTable/WebPivotTable.png)](http://www.youtube.com/watch?v=yfJnYQBJ5ZY "Web Pivot Table")

-## Author's Experience in Dataframe Development
+## Author Experience in Dataframe Development
 The author had developed dataframe software five times during past 13 years, gaining experience in designing better data structures and algorithms that require fewer CPU and memory resources.
 He developed the software three times while employed by FlexSystem, the fourth time for YouFast Desktop - a high-performance Web Pivot Table, and the fifth time for WebNameSQL.

 Peaks DataFrame which is expected to be the final research and development in dataframe software as its algorithms and data structures have been proven successful.
 It will be designing as a next-generation accounting software that specializes in management accounting and consolidation.
 Peaks DataFrame will also cover some special topics in machine learning and bioinformatics.
 So, it is obviously not to replace Polars, Pandas and Pytorch but rather complement them.